stylus/stylus/docs/lists.md

 # Lists

-Stylus list is a collection of different kind of items.
+Stylus list is an expression collection of different kind of items.
 In another word, it is an array, map, list in other programming languages.

 ## Syntax
 Its syntax is similar to CSS syntax for shorthand properties, but not completely alike.
 We can create a list by define a variable with at least two items.
 Each item is separated by a space `' '` or a comma `,`.